-Gazelle Sports' Official Pacers will be available in the 25K staging area on Saturday, May 9 holding large signs with the pace per mile they will be running.
+Gazelle Sports' Official Pacers will be available in the 25K staging area on Race Day holding large signs with the pace per mile they will be running.
 They will be wearing brightly-colored shirts with pace per mile bibs on their backs for identification purposes.

 Pacing will be available for those running miles in the following minute time frames: 7:00, 7:30, Two Hour Club, 8:00, 8:30, 9:00, 9:30, 10:00, 11:00 and 12:00.

-Meet them at the 1st Saturday of the Month Training Run on March 7, April 4 and May 2 at the David D Hunting YMCA at 8a for various distance and aid station supported runs.
+Meet them at the 1st Saturday of the Month Training Run (Fall dates TBD) at the David D Hunting YMCA at 8a for various distance and aid station supported runs.
 Meet in the Community Room - free and no registration required.
 Non-members park in Dash Lot 7 ($2 fee).

 Pace leading at running events is always a fun & rewarding experience for me.
 I really enjoy helping others reach their running goals by coaching/guiding them thru the miles with metronome precision pacing.
 I have been a pacer at River Bank 25k for the 7:00 min/mile team 6 times since 2007 & consider Grand Rapids my "adult home" - it's awesome to pace the 25k each May!
 My favorite fall event is the Grand Rapids Marathon where I have been the 2:59 Pace Team leader for 11 straight Octobers.
 During my running career, I've been an official marathon pacer 64 times & have always hit my time.
 Events in the Midwest where I've paced 5x or more include - Grand Rapids, Chicago, Indy Monumental, Akron, US Air Force, Carmel & River Bank 25k.
 My most notable pacing experience recently occurred at 2019 Indy Monumental Marathon as the 2:45 Pacer for the Women's Olympic Trials Qualifying Time.
 I helped 18 women hit an OTQ by running under 2:45:00 with a 2:44:34 official time - it was incredible!
 My totals are 138 marathons with 70 sub-3's under my belt.
 My PR is 2:37:32 at Indy 2010.
 Triathlons each summer are a way to enjoy multi-sport races & improve my running fitness/consistency.
 Hope to catch you next May 2020 to run a 1:48 finish in GR at RBR 25k!